scubajorgen/enigma_c/README.md

     iocExample00();

+### Modes
+Several modes are supported.
+* METHOD_IOC
+  The orginal method as described above
+* METHOD_IOC_R3
+  As above, but now the fastest Waltze 3 is also taken into step 1, at the penalty of more time (26x) consumed.
+It sometimes is more successful than the original method and has been proposed by Gillogly.
+* METHOD_IOC_R2R3
+  As above, but now both Waltzen 2 and 3 are taken into step 1, removing he necesity for step 2.
+The penalty with respect to the original is 25x26x more time.
+It sometimes is more successful than the original method and has been proposed by Gillogly.
+* METHOD_IOC_DEEP
+  Experimental method in which also the Stecker finding is taken into step 1.
+Extremely slowly and not really succesful

+### Findings
 The implementation distributes the work over a number of threads, so the cores of multi core processors can be used to speed up the work.

+The original message from the Gillogly article is decrypted in **8 seconds** on a Core I5-9600 @ 3.7 GHz.

+A drawback of this method is that with increasing number of Steckers the chance of decryption decreases.
+With 10 steckers it goes to 0.

 ## Bgrams, Trigrams, Ngrams
 As an alternative for finding the steckers a method that scores the decoded text using trigrams.
 The method is described by https://cryptocellar.org/pubs/bgac.pdf.